 Alternatives to the American Express Green Card

 The Reddit credit cards subreddit can also be a good source for picking the best credit card from a certain bank.
-In this case, the best American Express Membership Rewards that come with some of the best rewards credit cards 2019.
+In this case, the best American Express Membership Rewards that come with some of the best rewards credit cards.

 R/indienickoftime is asking about whether the American Express Green Card is worth applying for.

-While the Green Card was an attractive entry-level option to earn Membership Rewards in the past, there are more robust cards.
-One choice is the Amex EveryDay® Credit Card.
+The Amex EveryDay® Credit Card is also an option to consider.
 It earns 2 points per $1 at U.S. supermarkets (up to $6,000 per year) and 1 point per $1 on all other spending.
 Using your card for 20 purchases in a billing statement gives you a 20% bonus.

 Membership Rewards are another one of the most valuable credit card points you can earn.
 They are usually most valuable when transferring to an airline or hotel transfer partner.
 Most partners offer 1:1 transfers including Delta SkyMiles, British Airways Executive Club, Hawaiian Airlines, Virgin Atlantic Flying Club.
 Hotel partners include Hilton Honors and Marriott Bonvoy.